gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerStatus.md

 This output shows only a single repository.
 In cases of multiple repositories, each one will be listed separately.

-### Example 3: Use the NodesInfo variable to get details about the scanning status on each node
+### Example 3: Use the NodesInfo variable to get details about the scanning status on each node (unified labeling client)

 ```powershell
 PS C:\> Get-AIPScannerStatus